By deciding which meetings can be done asynchronously, you’ll save your team time — and sanity. Here’s how to do it.

 Let’s face it, we’re all swimming in meetings.

 According to Harvard Business Review, 71 percent of senior managers across a range of industries said meetings are unproductive and inefficient.
-That’s probably because most of the topics covered in those meetings could’ve been covered asynchronously.
+So why do we default to “let’s schedule a meeting” when we can get the same work done on our own time?

 What is asynchronous communication?